hvag/blog/mean.md

 ### Node.js

 We like JavaScript so much that we want to run it outside our browser; yeah [Node.js](https://nodejs.org).
 We also like Swift + Kitura but let's get started with Node + Express.
+Will I ever have time to take a look at Go?

 Kitura and Express are [Web Application Frameworks](https://en.wikipedia.org/wiki/Web_framework)